google/kctf/docs/local-testing.md

 ### Install Docker
 If you have not installed Docker, you should do so by following the [official instructions](https://docs.docker.com/engine/install/).

-At the time of writing, one of the supported methods to install docker is by running the following commands:
+At the time of writing, one of the supported methods to install Docker is by running the following commands:
 ```bash
 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh